CRA offers many payment options.

-Make your cheque payable to “Receiver General of Canada”
+If paying by cheque, make your cheque payable to “Receiver General of Canada” and send it to:

 Canada Revenue Agency